 By law across Canada, forests must be replanted or regenerated after harvesting.
-The seedlings planted are of the correct mix of tree species that were harvested and come from the same specific region so that the forest keeps its natural characteristics.
+The seedlings planted are ecologically appropriate, non-GMO trees so that long-term productivity, health, and vitality of the forest is enhanced or maintained.
 In addition to tree planting, forest professionals also rely on natural regeneration from adjacent forest areas.
+To ensure harvest levels are sustainable over the long-term, provincial governments regularly carry out comprehensive timber supply reviews where harvest levels are determined based on: